 Braving a 14-hour time difference all the way in Australia, Miiesha linked up virtually with Refinery29 during a recent Zoom call to share more of her unique story, touching on the lessons her family taught her that she'll never forget and her dreams for those that she left behind in Woorabinda.

-Refinery29: What was the moment that made you realise that you wanted to be a singer?
+Refinery29: What was the moment that made you realize that you wanted to be a singer?

 Miiesha: "I always felt like I was going to do something with my music, but I never thought the opportunity would open up for me.
 It didn't seem realistic.
 I was praying on it for a long time, and one day, my brother Stephen invited me down to Sydney to work on some songs with him.
 During the two weeks that we spent in intense music mode there, we wrote a bunch of really great songs.
 At the end of it, I decided to fully commit and move down to Sydney full-time.
 The hardest thing for me was leaving my family and everything that I knew to step onto this unknown path, but I thought, Just give it a shot, Miiesha — you're young!
 Just go for it!"